YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/sample-projects/example-project-3.md

 ===
 ```

-Returning to Unity, pressing the ▶️ button results in the test line being displayed in front of the graveyard scene.
+Returning to Unity, pressing the Play ▶️ button results in the test line being displayed in front of the graveyard scene.
 Pressing **Continue** will make the UI disappear, as it has reached the end of the script.

 ![The test line from the Yarn Script has been displayed in the otherwise non-interactable scene](<../../.gitbook/assets/Screen Shot 2022-01-27 at 4.09.03 pm.png>)